Vishniu/Notepad/README.md

 # Notepad
-A complete end to end software for windows
+A notepad software built end to end software built for windows on python